Pungyeon/clean-go-article/README.md

 Once again, at first glance, everything looks fine.
 We parse the user from the received request and insert the user struct into our store.
 Once we have successfully inserted our user into the store, we then set the password to be an empty string before returning the user as a JSON object to our client.
 This is all quite common practice, typically when returning a user object whose password has been hashed, since we don't want to return the hashed password.

 However, imagine that we are using an in-memory store based on a `map`.
 This code will produce some unexpected results.
-If we check our user store, we'll see that the change we made to the users password in the HTTP handler function also affected the object in our store.
+If we check our user store, we'll see that the change we made to the user's password in the HTTP handler function also affected the object in our store.
 This is because the pointer address returned by `parseUserFromRequest` is what we populated our store with, rather than an actual value.
 Therefore, when making changes to the dereferenced password value, we end up changing the value of the object we are pointing to in our store.

 This is a great example of why both mutability and variable scope can cause some serious issues and bugs when used incorrectly.
 When passing pointers as an input parameter of a function, we are expanding the scope of the variable whose data is being pointed to.
 Even more worrying is the fact that we are expanding the scope to an undefined level.
 We are *almost* expanding the scope of the variable to the global level.
 As demonstrated by the above example, this can lead to disastrous bugs that are particularly difficult to find and eradicate.